 Jeet Kune Do, simply known as JKD is the style created by Bruce Lee.

-JKD incorporated the philosophies of many martial arts with the emphasis on practical techniques and focusing on self-defence.
+JKD incorporated the philosophies of many martial arts with the emphasis on practical techniques and focusing on self-defense.

 Do proper research of the style before starting it and you will not be misled by ‘fake’ styles of Kung Fu.